 Most of the equipment and books we carry refer to this as Russian Punchneedle Embroidery.
 Almost all the reference books and websites give the same history.
 In the 16th century, the Russian Orthodox Church underwent a lot of change.
 A group referred to as the “Old Believers” split off from the Church in order to retain their old beliefs.
 A lot of the ornamentation used on their religious panels, vestments and clothing was done in punchneedle.
 Folk and Fiber website gives a more detailed historical account going back to Ancient Egypt.

 So, just what is punchneedle?
 In general, it is a technique using a hollow needle that is threaded with a thread or fiber.
 When the needle is punched into the fabric, it leaves a little loop of thread on the other side.
 The loops are repeated to fill in a design.
 This group of loops is called the pile.
 They can be long, short, looped or even cut!
 Bunka punchneedle is a Japanese form of punchneedle where the design is worked from the front.
 We are going to be talking about the Russian punchneedle, which is worked from the backside of the fabric.
-What I discovered is that this is a very easy technique to learn, and allows you great flexibility in how you work your designs.
-Hopefully, you will want to pick up a needle and start punching after reading this newsletter.
+This is a very easy technique to learn, and allows you great flexibility in how you work your designs.
+Hopefully, you will want to pick up a needle and start punching after reading this article.

 This technique requires a special needle that is thin, hollow, and varies in length.
 The point of the needle is pointed and very sharp.
 The thread goes down the length of the hollow needle and exits through an eye at the point.
 As the needle is punched through the fabric, a gauge on the needle (either mechanical or an added rubber tube) determines the length of the loop.